umazalakain/errata/README.md

 Indeed, one can substitute them both with `ApplicativeThrow[F]` (`ApplicativeError[F, Throwable]`) and make both `E1` and `E2` extend `Throwable`.
 In this case too we lose precision in error handling: we lose information about what types of errors we raise, and must deal with all errors of type `Throwable`.

+As a consequence of all this, **services based on error handling à la cats are brittle and unnecessarily prone to runtime crashes**.
+It becomes impossible to track which modules raise what errors, and the compiler cannot help us ensuring that errors are appropriately dealt with.

 ## Solution

+This project exposes the error handling capabilities provided by [ToFu](https://github.com/tofu-tf/tofu/).
+As such their code is at times shared verbatim.

 TODO